-Before starting to write code for your game, your team will offer mockups of visuals.
+Before starting to write code for a clicker game, your team will offer mockups of visuals.
 Drawings of backgrounds, character designs, objects, animations, 2D or 3D graphics — there’s a lot that needs to be taken into account.

 Core mechanics are those actions players repeat: running, jumping, collecting loot, building houses.
 Whatever actions can be considered main are core mechanics.

-In clicker game development, core mechanics are simple.
+Most idle game mechanics are simple.
 Basically, these games are about clicking (or tapping or swiping) and waiting.
 Players start by clicking as fast as they can to generate some sort of resources to purchase upgrades.
 Then they wait as upgrades start generating resources themselves.